akshay-022/rl-ai-research/README.md

 4. **Academic Framing**: Ideas read as "let's combine X and Y" rather than "we observed failure mode Z"

-## Titans Paper Implementation Task
+## Neural Memory Implementation Task

-Tests whether an agent can implement a research paper architecture from a vague description, getting all the technical details right.
+Tests whether an agent can implement a neural long-term memory module from biological hints, getting all the technical details right.

 ### The Challenge

-Given a simple Transformer and the instruction to implement the **Titans architecture** ("Learning to Memorize at Test Time" - Google Research), the agent must produce working code with:
+Given a simple Transformer and hints about how biological memory works, the agent must add a Neural Long-Term Memory module with:

 1. **NeuralMemory Class** - A proper nn.Module with memory logic
 2. **Surprise Gate with Sigmoid** - Learned metric controlling memory writes